merivale/victor/README.md

 In the first case, the speaker might be maintaining that Claire is tee-totalled, or might instead be denying that she is an alcoholic.
 The latter reading is consistent with Claire enjoying a drink now and then, while the former is not.
 In the second case, the speaker might be affirming that she was free all day yesterday, or might rather be rejecting the claim that she was occupied all day.
 The latter interpretation is consistent with her having been busy at some point in the day, while the former is not.
 In sum, the first interpretation of each sentence is a positive message about something internally negative, whereas the second is a negative message about something internally positive.
 (The possibility of these two kinds of negation is also why double negation isn't always vacuous: `"Claire doesn't not drink"`, for example, can be used perfectly intelligibly to deny that she is tee-totalled.)

 My model posits a `NEGATIVE` elaboration, which has the effect, in general, of converting an affirmative message into its corresponding denial.
-In most cases - we will meet the exceptions in sections 5.5 and 5.7 - this amounts to the creation of a new condition, whose satisfaction entails the non-satisfaction of its input condition (the *complement* of the input condition, in other words).
+In most cases - we will meet the exceptions in sections 5.7-9 - this amounts to the creation of a new condition, whose satisfaction entails the non-satisfaction of its input condition (the *complement* of the input condition, in other words).
 The difference between the pairs of messages noted above is accounted for by the *order* in which this elaboration is applied, relative to the other elaborations in the message (the `REGULAR` and `EXTENDED` elaborations respectively).
 In the second of each pair, the `NEGATIVE` elaboration is the outermost one, whereas in the first of each pair it is closer to the nucleus, with the other elaboration being applied on top of it.
 The `REGULAR NEGATIVE` interpretation of the first sentence affirms that Claire is in the habit of abstaining from drink, while the corresponding `NEGATIVE REGULAR` denies that she is in the habit of drinking.
 The `EXTENDED NEGATIVE` interpretation of the second sentence, similarly, affirms that the speaker was free all day, while its `NEGATIVE EXTENDED` counterpart denies that the speaker was busy all day.

 Analagous ambiguities arise through the interaction of the `NEGATIVE` elaboration with the `PREORDAINED` and `SCATTERED` elaborations: `"I am not seeing him tomorrow"` may be taken as a denial of any present plan to that effect (a `NEGATIVE PREORDAINED` message), or as an affirmation of a present plan to avoid him (a `PREORDAINED NEGATIVE` message); `"Grannie did not fall down fifteen times yesterday"` may be said as a precursor to insisting that she took only fourteen tumbles that day (a `NEGATIVE SCATTERED` message), or as a claim that, though she may have faltered fifteen times, on none of those occasions did she ultimately fall (a `SCATTERED NEGATIVE` message).